 Alabama

-Alabama currently does not have a sales tax on precious metals.
-SB 13 passed in 2019 and provides this exemption through 2028.
+No state sales tax on precious metals.
+SB 13, passed in 2019, provides this exemption through 2028.

 Alaska